Queen’s Tears, Angel’s Tears, etc.

 According to Plants of the World Online, there are 63 accepted species in the genus Billbergia.
 The website also says there are 66 accepted genera in the Bromeliaceae Family.
 These numbers could change.
 This number is still the same when I updated this page on 6-29-19.

 The 2013 version of The Plant List says there were 66 accepted species in the Billbergia genus (plus 2 infraspecific names), 159 synonyms, and 29 unassessed names.
 The Plant List also said the Bromeliaceae Family consisted of 51 accepted genera and 19 that were unassessed.
 In the Bromeliaceae Family, there were 7,896 species represented.
 3,320 were accepted species, 84 are accepted infraspecific names, 4,186 synonyms (including infraspecific names), 1 unplaced, and 305 unassessed or unresolved.
-I say “were” because this was information supplied with the 2013 version.
+I say “were” because this was the information supplied with the 2013 version.
 It hasn’t been updated because The Plant List is no longer maintained.

 My Billbergia nutans was given to me by a good friend and fellow plant collector, Walley Morse, from Greenville, Mississippi in the fall of 2011 or the spring of 2012.
 He brought it to me in this neat old pot (which I still have) but it soon outgrew it.

 The above photo shows the Billbergia nutans in its new pot and in the east sunroom at the mansion for the winter.
 If we had nice days, I would move the plants to the front porch then back inside in the evening if it was going to be too cold.